sew025/BlackJackAI/README.md

 ENTER RESOURCES HERE

+##Project Explanation
+For our final project, we have made the casino game, Blackjack.
+Within our project we have created a single player consul version of the game.
+This allows a player to play the game quickly without having to open a GUI.
+The consul version is a simplified version of the game that does not allow for any betting, and only focuses on the game.
+We have also created a GUI for Blackjack, the GUI allows the user to play a full version of the game of Blackjack.
+The GUI includes the use of a real deck of cards with images that the player can see, along with the ability to play with fake money to show the user how they are doing while playing the game.
+The game begins every time with $100 and from there the amount depends on how the user plays.
+Lastly within our project, we have taught an AI how to play the game of Blackjack and then tracked its success rate as it plays a specified number of games.
+In order to show how the AI compares to another type of player, we have also encoded a random player, that makes all of its decisions via a random number generator to determine whether to hit or stand.
+And on another graph we track the success rate of the random solver in order to compare its results to the AI.
+In the end when we compare the two graphs, it can easily be seen that the AI outperforms the random player by a wide margin, usually somewhere between 20-25% better.

+##Third Party Libraries
+JavaFX - version: javafx-sdk-13.0.1

+JUnit Testing - version: org.junit.jupiter:junit-jupiter:5.5.2

+##Project Build and Run Instructions for the Jar File

+ENTER THE INSTRUCTIONS HERE ONCE WE HAVE THE JAR FILE

 ##Class Descriptions
 ###Blackjack Package
 This package contains the code needed to create a consul version of the game blackjack.